 Firms' structural differences have been identified by the economic literature as important factors in explaining the use of academic knowledge.
-The most frequently analyzed characteristics relate to the existing knowledge base or ability to absorb external knowledge and to the size of the firm.

-The concept of absorptive capacity introduced by Cohen & Levinthal (1990) redefines the meaning of internal R&D as the ability to recognize and make use of external knowledge for commercial purposes.
-Absorptive capacity stresses the importance of a stock of prior knowledge to effectively absorb spillovers while cooperating, and points out that in-house technological capability is required to optimally benefit from R&D cooperation.
-Some studies have provided empirical evidence that absorptive capacity facilitates knowledge transfer between organizations (Mowery et al., 1996; Lane et al., 2001).

-Although absorptive capacity applies to all forms of cooperation, scientific knowledge is of particular importance in interactions with universities and other research institutions.
-Indeed, R&D cooperation with universities is characterized by high uncertainty, high information asymmetries between partners and high transaction costs for knowledge exchange, thus requiring the presence of a strong absorptive capacity.

-Drawing on these arguments, the following relationship is expected:
+The most frequently analyzed characteristics relate to the existing knowledge base, or ability to absorb external knowledge, and to the size of the firm.
+The concept of absorptive capacity introduced by Cohen and Levinthal (1990) redefines the meaning of internal R&D as the ability to recognize and make use of external knowledge for commercial purposes.
+The notion of absorptive capacity stresses the importance of a stock of prior knowledge to effectively absorb spillovers while cooperating, and points out that in-house technological capabilities are required to optimally benefit from R&D cooperation.
+Only with the necessary capabilities to identify, assimilate, and develop useful external knowledge, firms can effectively benefit from incoming technology flows arising from collaborative research.
+Accordingly, some studies have provided empirical evidence that absorptive capacity facilitates knowledge transfer between organizations (Mowery et al. 1996; Lane et al. 2001).
+Although absorptive capacity applies to all forms of cooperation it is of particular importance for firm interactions with universities and other research institutions.
+Indeed, R&D cooperation with universities is characterized by high level of uncertainty, high information asymmetries between partners and high transaction costs for knowledge exchange, thus requiring the presence of a strong absorptive capacity.
+Drawing on these arguments, the following relationship is expected.

-H4.
-A high level of absorptive capacity allows firms to gain more benefits, in terms of knowledge, from interactions with universities.
+H4 A high level of absorptive capacity allows firms to gain more benefits, in terms of knowledge, from interactions with universities.

-Firm size is also an important factor in shaping the relationships with university.
-Many studies have shown that firm size is positively correlated with the propensity of firms to draw university knowledge.
-Large firms are more likely to exploit external knowledge sources and to manage relationships with universities because they are able to dedicate greater resources and time to building links with universities compared with small firms, which may face resource constraints.
-Large firms are also more likely to employ staff with professional training (Laursen and Salter, 2004).
-Firm size may then be related to the presence of the necessary resources to efficiently implement cooperation with scientific institutions, as part of the innovation strategy of firms.
+Firm size is also an important factor in shaping the relationships with universities.
+Many studies have shown that firm size is positively correlated with the propensity of firms to draw from university knowledge.
+Large firms are more likely to exploit external knowledge sources and to manage relationships with universities because they are able to dedicate greater resources and time to building these links compared with small firms, which may face resource constraints.
+Large firms are also more likely to employ staff with professional training (Laursen and Salter 2004).
+Therefore, firm size may be related to the presence of the necessary resources to efficiently implement cooperation with scientific institutions, as a part of the overall innovation strategy of firms.
 However, some papers cast doubts about the positive effects of firm size on the use of external sources of information.
 Kleinknecht and Reijnen (1992) report that R&D cooperation is found as much among small firms as among large firms.
 Cohen et al. (2002) argue that while larger firms interact more with universities, smaller firms interact more efficiently.
 In addition, Acs et al. (1994) find that small firms' innovative activities are more responsive to university knowledge.
-Start-ups, for example, appear to have an edge over other firms with respect to entrepreneurial opportunity (Lee, 2000) and are often considered as a key vehicle for transferring university research into commercial innovations.

-The last hypothesis may thus be formulated in the following way:
+Start-ups, for example, appear to have an edge over other firms with respect to entrepreneurial opportunity (Lee 2000) and are often considered as a key vehicle for transferring university research into commercial innovations.
+The last hypothesis may thus be formulated in the following way.

-H5.
-The effect of firm size on the importance of academic knowledge is mixed.
+H5 The effect of firm size on the importance of academic knowledge is mixed.
 With the increase in size, firms draw more knowledge from universities.
-However, marginal benefits could be decreasing because large firms may have the resources and competencies required to perform intense in-house R&D. On the other hand, for small, young and research-active firms which may have constrained resources, the knowledge generated at universities will be of great importance.
+However, marginal benefits could be decreasing because large firms may have the resources and competencies required to perform intense in-house R&D.

-3. Data and econometric model
+3 Data and econometric model